Corporate Crime: How Fidelity Bonds May Reduce Its Impact on Your BusinessPosted by Eric Kirchner

-- Have a clear inventory process often that would catch any abnormalities.
+- Have a clear and frequent inventory process that would catch any abnormalities.

-- Have segregation of duties over any position handling money.
+- Segregate money-handling duties.
 A single person should not be able to handle deposits and/or withdrawals and reconcile the bank statement.

 Fidelity bonds are extremely useful tools to help protect businesses from employee misconduct.
-They are imperative for today’s business world, where corporate crime is increasing.
+They are imperative for today’s business world.